rage/accessibility-statements/courses.mooc.en-english.md

 Accessibility statement
 =======================

 This is the accessibility statement for the MOOC learning environment (<https://courses.mooc.fi/>).
-The statement was last updated on 17 June 2025.
+The statement was last updated on 8 October 2025.

 The website is governed by the Act on the Provision of Digital Services (306/2019).
 The Act stipulates that public online services must be accessible, which means that everyone must have equal opportunities to use them.